Shipping Hazmat Items with USPS: Everything E-commerce Merchants Need to Know

 Changes to packages containing lithium batteries

 USPS will limit used/damaged/defective electronic devices containing lithium batteries to surface transportation only, prohibiting inbound and outbound international service.
-On top of that, USPS is requiring packages to be labeled “Restricted Electronic Device” and “Surface Transportation Only,” in addition to any other applicable markings required.
+On top of that, USPS is requiring packages to be labeled “Restricted Electronic Device” and “Surface Transportation Only,” in addition to any other applicable markings required (note that this excludes electronic devices that are new in original unopened manufacturer packaging or manufacturer certified new/refurbished devises).

 Both of these changes take effect immediately, and it’s important to remember that existing USPS rules will continue to be in effect.
 Customers who have questions about the existing or updated USPS rules around shipping Hazmat materials should reach out to Shippo’s shipping and compliance experts for more information.